 On October 28, 2020, the SEC adopted Rule 18f-4 under the Investment Company Act providing for the regulation of a registered investment company's use of derivatives and certain related instruments.
 Rule 18f-4 imposes limits on the amount of derivatives and other transactions a fund can enter into, eliminates the asset segregation framework that had been used by funds to comply with Section 18 of the Investment Company Act, and requires funds whose use of derivatives is more than a limited specified exposure to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
 The Fund intends to qualify as a Limited Derivative User under Rule 18f-4, and therefore, it is required to limit its derivatives exposure (excluding Derivatives Transactions (as defined below) used to hedge certain currency or interest rate risks) to 10% of net assets, and to maintain written policies and procedures reasonably designed to manage its derivatives risk.
-Should the Fund no longer qualify as a Limited Derivative User in the future, it would be required to establish and maintain a comprehensive derivative risk management program and appoint a derivative User in the future, its manager, as required by Rule 18f-4.
+Should the Fund no longer qualify as a Limited Derivative User in the future, it would be required to establish and maintain a comprehensive derivative risk management program and appoint a derivative User in the future, it would be required to establish and maintain a comprehensive derivative risk management program and appoint a derivative strate risk manager, as required by Rule 18f-4.
 Rule 18f-4 could restrict the Fund's ability to engage in certain Derivatives Transactions and/or increase the costs of Derivatives Transactions, which could adversely affect the value or performance of the Fund.